ShengyuHE/desi_y3_spectro_sys/README.md

 # desi spectrosopic systematics

-This repository provides all the analysis done for DESI DR2 spectroscopic systematics, or **spectroscopic redshift errors**.
+This repository provides all the analysis done for DESI DR2 spectroscopic systematics, or **spectroscopic redshift errors**, including redshift uncertainty and catastrophic failures.